Syntr1x/dotfiles/README.md

 # archconfig
-Just the configs for hyprland, waybar, rofi and wallpapers
+Just my configs for hyprland, hyprpaper, waybar, rofi and wallpapers

 THE SCRIPT IS WRITTEN BY CHATGPT SO BE CAREFULL!
 YOUVE BEEN WARNED